tbosys/docs/README.md

 * Web Server to model and constantly improve how business is done (AWS_Lambda-NodeJS)
 * Engineering Grade Developer Tools & Workflows for continuous limitless system development
 * Plug&Play access to the full AWS Cloud Services Catalog

+#### TbOS is production ready, fully operations, key-in-hand
+* #open-source: MIT License - truly gift to the world
+* #cloud-native: Invented 2019 exclusivley for the AWS Cloud
+* #serverless: Not moving parts, no maintenance, no engineers required.
+* #medium-code: Coding is required to create and change apps - we don't believe in click&build.
+* #distributed: Deployed to 3 geografical locations with automatic switching if one fails.
+Think automatic backup & recovery

 ## SOLUTION
 Just like macOS and LinuxOS are a software layer that empowers people to create digital content.
 TbOS is a cloud software layer that empowers organizations to create and run digital operations.